lsst-dm/dmtn-316/index.md

 ## Application Support Model

 Below are details on the application support model for Rubin applications.
-This model is used to define the roles, responsibilites, and priorities for support.
+This model is used to define the roles, responsibilities, and priorities for support.

 ### Application Roles